 Watch “In Defence of Freedom”

 About Saadat Hasan Manto:

-Born in Punjab, 1912, this Indo-Pakistani writer migrated to Pakistan after the partition of 1947.
-Considered to be one of the greatest writers of his times, he was charged six times for obscenity.
-His works carried the elements of satire and comedy leading to dark humour.
-He wrote of the prostitutes and the pimps and about the sexual slavery of women – all things considered taboo by the society.
+Born in Punjab, in 1912, this Indo-Pakistani writer migrated to Pakistan after the partition of 1947.
+Considered to be one of the greatest writers of his time, he was charged six times for obscenity.
+His works carried the elements of satire and comedy leading to dark humor.
+He wrote of the prostitutes and the pimps and about the sexual slavery of women – all things considered taboo by society.

 “I am not a pornographer but a story writer.”

-He spoke about the freedom to express and the freedom to write about the dark realities of the human psyche and the society, things that the world wanted to keep under wraps.
-Manto was a novelist, a playwright, an essayist, a screenwriter and a short story writer and some of his famous works are Thanda Gosht, Kali Salwar, Khol Do and Toba Tek Singh.
+He spoke about the freedom to express and the freedom to write about the dark realities of the human psyche and society, things that the world wanted to keep under wraps.
+Manto was a novelist, a playwright, an essayist, a screenwriter, and a short story writer some of his famous works are Thanda Gosht, Kali Salwar, Khol Do, and Toba Tek Singh.